kekearif/swiftui-mvvm-coordinator/README.md

 ### Sheets

-A sheet is presented by assigning a view model to an optional *Published* property in the *Coordinator*.
+A sheet is presented by assigning a view model to an optional *@Published* property in the *Coordinator*.

 ```swift
 private func presentDemoSheet() {